 There are literally hundreds of species of snakes that are green in color.
 Some are harmless (non-venomous), while others are highly venomous.
 That’s why green snake identification is so crucial.

 Almost every serpentine family contains some green-colored snakes.
-Because of this, some green snakes have venom, and others that are entirely harmless to humans.
-We will now look at the species of green snakes from America, Asia, Africa, and Australia.
-You’ll discover how to identify them and find out if they’re a venomous type of snake or not.
-So, let’s get started.
+Because of this, some green snakes have venom, and others that are harmless to humans.
+We will look at the species of green snakes from America, Asia, Africa, and Australia.
+You’ll find out how to identify green snakes.

 - 1 Venomous Green Snakes in North America

 - 2 Venomous Green Snakes in South America

 - 4 Venomous Green Snakes in Asia